Linkedin

 Water is a vital resource for Ecopetrol's operations and projects.
 For this reason, water related risks are continuously identified, in which possible scenarios that may affect the continuity of operations are evaluated and anticipated.
 In this sense, a business risk called "Inadequate management of climate change and water" was established since 2020, in which treatment actions and controls are managed at the corporate and operational level to minimize the company's exposure to impacts resulting from the materialization of the identified water-related threats.

 Regarding physical risks, Ecopetrol uses the World Resources Institute (WRI-Aqueduct) methodology and identifies its facilities located in areas with potential water stress, when the water use (ratio between water demand and available surface supply of the sub-basin) is greater than 40%, using official information published in the 2018 National Water Study by IDEAM.
-In 2022, 10.5 million cubic meters of freshwater were withdrawn from sub-basins with this condition, which represents 28% of the total water withdrawn by the company.
-On the other hand, 13.96 million m3 of produced water were generated (13.79 Mm3 were reused for oil recovery), and 2.73 Mm3 of wastewater were discharged (including produced water).
-Based on these figures, the estimated consumption in water stressed areas was 7.95 million m3.
+In 2023, 11,9 million cubic meters of freshwater were withdrawn from sub-basins with this condition, which represents 29% of the total water withdrawn by the company.
+On the other hand, 14,6 million m3 of produced water was generated (14 Mm3 were reused for oil recovery), and 3,15 Mm3 of wastewater was discharged (including produced water).
+Based on these figures, the estimated consumption in water-stressed areas was 8,79 million m3.
 Ecopetrol continues to develop initiatives for reducing the dependence on freshwater at these facilities.
-During 2022, no freshwater was collected for oil recovery in areas with water stress.

 Water use index by sub basin